avocado-framework/avocado/docs/source/guides/contributor/chapters/runners.rst

 information will be processed by the avocado core.

 The messages are standard Python dictionaries with a specific structure.
-You can create it by yourself based on the table :ref:`Supported message types`, or you can use helper methods in :class:`avocado.core.utils.messages` which will generate them for you.
+You can create it by yourself based on the table :ref:`supported-message-types`, or you can use helper methods in :class:`avocado.core.utils.messages` which will generate them for you.

+.. _supported-message-types:

 Supported message types
 ~~~~~~~~~~~~~~~~~~~~~~~